Village and Township Parks

 Chamberlain Path, Elm and Maple, Three Oaks Sculpture Garden in downtown at Chamberlain Path is home to beautiful sculpture by several highly-esteemed artists that will be rotated and it is funded by the Harbor Country Public Arts Initiative, Village and TPF.
 The path connects Elm St. and Generations Drive.

 Dillard Park, North side of town at Cherry and Walnut.
-This is a small neighborhood playground.
+This is a small neighborhood playground geared towards toddlers.

 Dewey Cannon Park, E Maple St, Three Oaks, is home to the historic Dewey Cannon which was presented to the village by President McKinley for raising the highest per capita amount in the nation for the Spanish-American War Memorial.
-Band shell, picnic tables and volleyball courts are available.
+Band shell and picnic tables are available.
 Open dawn to dusk.
 Check the Village or Harbor Country calendar of events for weekend music and drama programs.

 Kesling Nature Preserve, Located along the South Branch of the Galien River, the Kesling Nature Preserve is home to a rich diversity of plants and wildlife and has something to offer just about all outdoor enthusiasts.
 One of the year-round highlights of the preserve is the scenic views of the deep ravine that cuts through the property.
 A small tributary to the river flows at the base of a 40-foot deep ravine under a canopy of giant beeches, maples, oaks and many other kinds of trees.
 It is known as one of the most popular spring bird-watching spots in Berrien County -Directions: From I-94, take exit 4A, onto US-12 East.
 Go about 2.5 miles east on US-12 and turn south onto Basswood Road.
 Go 1.5 miles south on Basswood Road and turn west onto Forest Lawn Road.
 Follow Forest Lawn Road about .75 miles.
 The preserve is on the north side of the road, just east of the bridge over the South Branch of the Galien River.